Print Quarterly is the leading international journal dedicated to the art of the print from its origins to the present. It is peer-reviewed.

 Contributions have included such diverse subjects as Francesco Salviati, the influence of a seventeenth-century fencing manual, Jean-Etienne Liotard, a quiz on an unidentified etching, the collector Pierre-Jean Mariette, Utagawa Kuniyoshi, Whistler, Soviet and Vietnamese posters, Jim Dine, comic strips, Ad Reinhardt, William Kentridge and digital prints.

-Shorter and more topical announcements are posted on Twitter and Facebook.
+Brief, topical announcements are posted on Twitter, with occasional posts on Instagram and Facebook.